 Description

-All windows are painted timber 2/2 (vertically divided) sliding sashes unless otherwise stated, with flush granite cills featuring steeply sloping top faces and red brick dressings.
-On the ground floor to the left of the main façade is a single window.
-The right bay contains a canted single-storey bay with a flat roof bounded by a moulded granite coping, featuring a 2/2 sash window to the centre and 1/1 windows on each cheek.
-At first floor to the left is a gabled window, and to the centre, over the door, is a small 2/2 window.
-The right bay has a gabled window.
-The gabled first floor windows have semicircular brick arch heads with a one-piece dressed stone tympanum block.
-The bargeboards to the left-hand gable are plain, while those to the right gable are styled as a hammer beam truss.
+The ground floor of the principal façade contains a single window to the left.
+The right bay features a canted single-storey bay with flat roof bounded by moulded granite coping, containing a 2/2 sash window to centre and 1/1 windows on each cheek.
+At first floor, the left bay has a gabled window; the centre has a small 2/2 window over the door; the right bay has a gabled window.
+The gabled first floor windows have semicircular brick arch heads with one-piece dressed stone tympanum blocks.
+Bargeboards to the left-hand gable are plain; those to the right gable are styled as hammer beam trusses.

-The rear elevation consists of two bays, each in the form of a blank gable, with the right one advancing.
-The framed and sheeted back door is at the right end of the left-hand gable and has a segmental brick headed transom light.
-The wall to the left of the door is abutted by a single-storey return with a natural slate roof with crested clay ridges, plain bargeboards, and half-round rainwater goods.
-This return is constructed of coursed random rubble with finely-dressed and stepped quoins, built integral with the main block.
+The single-storey return abutting the left bay has a natural slate roof with crested clay ridges and plain bargeboards, with half-round rainwater goods.
+Its walls are of coursed random rubble with finely-dressed and stepped quoins, built integral with the main block.
 Its end gable has a shuttered window with segmental brick head, stepped brick jambs, and granite cill.
-Its right cheek has a door at each end (with shallow brick heads) and a shuttered window to the centre, detailed as that on the gable.
+Its right cheek has a door at each end with shallow brick heads and a shuttered window to centre, detailed as that on the gable.
 Its left cheek has a similar window just right of centre.

-To the rear is a large walled yard containing ruinous kennels to the north and a derelict outhouse to the east, detailed as the return to the main block.
+To the rear is a large walled yard containing ruinous kennels to the north and a derelict outhouse to the east (detailed as the return to the main block).
 Against the inside face of the boundary wall to the main road is a range of carriage houses with an insitu concrete roof partly supported by pieces of cast-iron railway line.
 All these buildings are substantial and stone built.

-Structured analysis including materials, construction techniques, architect attribution, and related listed building consent applications.
-Sign in or create a free account to view.
+Sign in or create a free account to unlock:

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.